Book an appointment using SetMore

 Additionally, if your child is being removed from your home, we have to ask ourselves where they are going?
 It's not as if your child will be living in the office of the CPS caseworker assigned to work your case.
 With that in mind, I would like to share with you information today regarding not only the process of removing your child from your home, but I would like to share with you my thoughts on placing your child into the care of CPS while they have conservatorship of your child.
 Although ideally, this is only a temporary circumstance, it can still be disheartening to learn that your child is being removed from your house.
 It would help if you understood the basics of what to expect to prepare yourself, your family, and most importantly, your child.

-What is the removal process like for a typical child?
+What is the Removal Process Like for a Typical Child?

 On the other hand, it may be that a new child must be placed into foster care rather than with a person in your life.
 If this is the case, then your child will have to undergo additional and numerous changes to their daily life and habits that make this period even more difficult for them.
 Going into foster care for your child means that the foster family is someone that your child does not know and will need to learn how to care for your child and any special needs they may have.
-You can put yourself into the shoes of your child and understand how difficult it must be to have to learn how to adjust to living with a strange family under less than ideal circumstances.
+You can put yourself into the shoes of your child and understand how difficult it must be to have to learn how to adjust to living with a strange family under less-than-ideal circumstances.

 Whatever circumstances you find yourself in, you should talk with your child as early as you can about this transition, assuming that you were allowed to do so.
 Additionally, if your child is placed into foster care, you must be able to take advantage of all opportunities to communicate with your child the importance of remaining positive and staying connected to your family.

 It would be easy for you to become frustrated or despondent at the status of your case and your inability to function in a normal relationship with your child.
-However, it would help if you did not lose sight of the fact that no matter how bad you feel about your circumstances, it is likely paled in comparison by the degree to which your child feels lost or otherwise uneasy about their life given the events and circumstances of your case.
+However, it would help if you did not lose sight of the fact that no matter how bad you feel about your circumstances, it is likely paled in comparison to the degree to which your child feels lost or otherwise uneasy about their life given the events and circumstances of your case.
 As a result, you have a tremendous responsibility and opportunity to assist your child as they transition out of your home and into temporary care.

 What does it mean to have your child placed into care outside your home during a CPS case?

-If CPS is named the temporary managing conservator of your child, then the agency and their staff will become responsible for choosing a place for your child to stay during an investigation or legal case.
-Your child's specific needs, the type of support that they require, and the goals of the legal case we'll all be balanced and placing your child.
+If CPS is named the temporary managing conservator of your child, then the agency and its staff will become responsible for choosing a place for your child to stay during an investigation or legal case.
+Your child’s specific needs, the type of support that they require, and the goals of the legal case will all be balanced and placing your child.
 Many times the goal of a CPS case will be to temporarily remove your child and hope in hopes of having them returned home to you as quickly as possible.

 In going through this process with you and your family, CPS will consider several factors before deciding with you.
 First and foremost, on the mind of a CPS caseworker will be the safety of your child.
 Ultimately, children are only removed from a home when their physical safety and well-being are seriously jeopardized.
 As a result, your child's ability to remain safe throughout a CPS case is of paramount importance.